 Joseph Furphy

 Joseph Furphy (1843-1912) was an author, poet, farmer, bullock-driver, and iron worker.
 He often wrote under the pseudonym of “Tom Collins”.
-Joseph Furphy is best known for his book Such is Life: Being Certain Extracts From the Diary of Tom Collins (1903).
+Joseph Furphy is best known for his novel Such is Life: Being Certain Extracts From the Diary of Tom Collins (1903).

 W. T. Goodge